Chiron19/Chiron19.github.io/_posts/2022-12-10-wechat-mini-app.md

 permalink: wechat_app
 ---

+> WeChat Mini Programs are a new way of connecting users and services.
+They are easy to access and share on WeChat, delivering excellent user experience. -[WeChat](https://mp.weixin.qq.com/cgi-bin/wx?lang=en_us)

 The motivation for this project is to solidate the basic knowledge and skill we have acquired with a simple-to-implement project, visualizing and organizing the webpage on the WeChat platform.

 ## Introduction